chaincraft-labs/bridge/hardhat/NOTES.md

 # NEXT STEPS:

+> A roadmap of main tasks and milestones that the team aims to achieve in the upcoming development cycles.

 1. [ ] Fix V0 release (on/off chain)
 2. [ ] Add fees management
 3. [ ] Add cancel operation management